ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 ### Framework Integration

 There is no framework-specific integration work necessary with this design.
-One large benefit of the approach to slot a menu within the table is that applications written within frameworks can use framework-specific mechanisms to build the menu/menu-items and handle events associated with the menu.
+One large benefit of the approach to slot a menu within the table is that applications written using frameworks can use framework-specific mechanisms to build the menu/menu-items and handle events associated with the menu.

 ## Alternative Implementations / Designs